adityamehra/Business-Card-Reader-BCR-/README.md

 # Screenshot 1

-### The image is set to the ImageView i.e. the OCR can be performed only on this image.
+The image is set to the ImageView i.e. the OCR can be performed only on this image.

 <img src="https://github.com/adityamehra/Business-Card-Reader-BCR-/blob/master/Screenshot_1.png" width="360" height="640" >

 # Screenshot 2

-### Result after the OCR is perdformed, uses regex to extract name, email and phone number.
+Result after the OCR is perdformed, uses regex to extract name, email and phone number.

 <img src="https://github.com/adityamehra/Business-Card-Reader-BCR-/blob/master/Screenshot_2.png" width="360" height="640" >

 # Screenshot 3

+Adding the information extracted from the business card to the the phone's contacts.

 <img src="https://github.com/adityamehra/Business-Card-Reader-BCR-/blob/master/Screenshot_3.png" width="360" height="640" >